Review of the Best Toilet Snake

 However, there are some varieties of plastic snakes that have disposable wands/ cables, making them very hygienic to use.
-All you have to do is unclog the toilet, sink or tub, then replace the wand and deal with the next blockage.
-No cleaning required.
+All you have to do is unclog the toilet, sink, or tub, then replace the wand and deal with the next blockage.
+No cleaning is required.

 Some augers are big in size while others occupy a small space.
 The physical size of these units is important to consider because of storage purposes.

 Small and compact augers, such as those with drums for holding the cable, are better off when it comes to storage because they will occupy very little space.
 However, the big ones, such as Ridgid’s 59787, occupy a lot of space, which makes them less portable and harder to store.